themue/site.themue.dev/content/post/2021-glenrothes-halloween-edition-13yo-2019.md

 ---

-And again, new tasting notes for my single malt collection, today the **Glenrothes Halloween Edition 13yo 2019**.
+And again, new tasting notes for my single malt collection, today the **Glenrothes Halloween Edition 13 yo 2019**.
 After that, more will follow at a faster pace, as I'm formulating the keyword notes in my database.
 After that comes another change, but more on that in the conclusion.